syncfusion/blazor-docs/src/querybuilder/query-builder/import-export.md

 ## Exporting

-Exporting allows you to save or maintain the created conditions through the Query Builder.
+Exporting allows you to save or maintain the created conditions through the [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder).
 You can export the defined conditions by the following ways.

 ## Exporting to SQL